 Camera arm: HME Products Better Trail Camera Holder

-Inexpensive hunting tree stands are available for under $100 are typically bare bones hang-on or climber tree stands.
+In this range, hunting tree stands are available for under $100 and are typically bare-bones hang-on or climber tree stands.
 If you are looking for a sturdy and long-lasting model, you will need to pay a bit more.

-Mid-range hunting tree stands for $100 to $200 are often ladder or climber tree stands with sturdy frames.
+These hunting tree stands cost $100 to $200 and are often ladder or climber tree stands with sturdy frames.

 For $200 and above are high-quality tree stands made of durable steel frames and additional features like shooting rails.
 If you hope to leave your tree stand up for an extended period, models in this range are your best bet.